The online platform offers an easy way for users to access savings and deposit products from banks across Europe.

 Any money you have on deposit up to €100,000 per bank is covered by the relevant deposit guarantee scheme of the country the bank operates in.

+Using Raisin also allows you to diversify your savings across different banks and countries, which helps to mitigate risk and is a prudent approach to managing your finances.
 However you should still make sure that the bank you sign up to is well run and fully licensed by a reputable financial authority.
 And make sure you read the relevant terms and conditions before signing up.

-There will also be some slight paper work when it comes to paying deposit interest retention tax or DIRT...
+However, there will also be some slight paper work when it comes to paying deposit interest retention tax or DIRT...

 What about paying DIRT?